chef-boneyard/audit/README.md

     },
     # Profile from Supermarket
     # note: If reporting to Compliance, the Supermarket profile needs to be uploaded to Chef Compliance first
-    # note: Artifactory's Supermarket implementation is not supported at this time
+    # note: Artifactory's Supermarket implementation—"Chef Cookbook repository"—does not support InSpec compliance profiles at this time
     {
       'name': 'ssh',
       'supermarket': 'hardening/ssh-hardening'